SabarishAV/Login-using-jwt/README.md

 # Login-using-jwt

- I have usend mongoose as my database where usernames and passwords are stored. dotenv is used to store environment variables.
+ I have used mongoose as my database where usernames and passwords are stored. dotenv is used to store environment variables.

 .env :
 PORT = "port number"